ARTH1S/SimplePong/README.md

 # PongGame

-A simple game of Pong.
+A simple Pong game using SFML library.
 You need to kick the ball flying at you, if you miss you lose health.

 Control: AD or left-right arrows.

 Screenshot from the game: